anniekvandijk/showringhelper-react-native/README.md

 Owner of this project and owner of the the Expo-cli, Store accounts and Firebase project is Anniek van Dijk (anniek@animundo.nl)

 ## Expo
+Due to bug in babel combined with .env files.
+Clear cache first before publishing/building. expo r -c (expo start --clear), so you need to start app before cleaning cache

 Run with Expo local:
 expo start